dart-code-checker/dart-code-metrics/doc/rules/no_magic_number.md

 ## Description
 Warns against using number literals outside of named constants.
-Exception is made for common constants: -1, 0 and 1.
+Exception is made for common constants by default: -1, 0 and 1.
 Exception is made for literals inside `DateTime` constructor as there is no way to create `const` `DateTime` and extracting each `int` argument to separate named constant is far too inconvenient

 ## Example